Overview of Gastroenteritis

 • C. difficile is now probably the most common bacterial cause of diarrhea in the United States.

 Several other bacteria cause gastroenteritis, but most are uncommon in the United States.
 Yersinia enterocolitica can cause gastroenteritis or a syndrome that mimics appendicitis because patients may have pain in the right lower quadrant.
 It is transmitted by undercooked pork, unpasteurized milk, or contaminated water.
 Several Vibrio species (eg, V. parahaemolyticus) cause diarrhea after ingestion of undercooked seafood.
 V. cholerae sometimes causes severe dehydrating diarrhea in regions where people lack access to clean drinking water and sanitary disposal of human waste and is a particular concern after natural disasters or in refugee camps.
 Listeria can rarely cause foodborne gastroenteritis but more often causes bloodstream infection or meningitis in pregnant women, neonates (see Neonatal Listeriosis), or older adults.
 Aeromonas is acquired from swimming in or drinking contaminated fresh or brackish water.
-Plesiomonas shigelloides can cause diarrhea in patients who have eaten raw shellfish or traveled to tropical low-resource regions.
+Plesiomonas shigelloides can cause diarrhea in patients who have eaten raw shellfish or traveled to tropical Southeast Asia and Africa (10).

 Parasitic gastroenteritis

-The parasites most commonly implicated in high-resource countries are
+The parasites most commonly implicated in high-resource countries are:

 Certain intestinal parasites, notably Giardia intestinalis (G. lamblia), adhere to the intestinal mucosa, causing nausea, vomiting, diarrhea, and general malaise.
 Giardiasis occurs in every region of the United States and throughout the world.
 The infection can become chronic and may cause a malabsorption syndrome.
-It is usually acquired via person-to-person transmission (often in day care centers) or from ingestion of cysts in contaminated water or food.
+It is usually acquired via person-to-person transmission (often in day care centers) or from ingestion of cysts in contaminated water or food (11).

 Cryptosporidium parvum causes watery diarrhea and can sometimes be accompanied by abdominal cramps, nausea, and vomiting.
 In healthy people, the illness is self-limited, lasting about 2 weeks.
 In patients with immunocompromise, illness may be severe and prolonged, causing substantial electrolyte and fluid loss.
 Cryptosporidium is usually acquired through contaminated water.
-It is not easily killed by chlorine and is the most common cause of recreational waterborne illness in the United States, accounting for about three fourths of outbreaks.
+It is not easily killed by chlorine and is the most common cause of recreational waterborne illness in the United States, accounting for about three-fourths of outbreaks.

 Other parasites that can cause symptoms similar to those of cryptosporidiosis include Cyclospora cayetanensis and, in patients with immunocompromise, Cystoisospora (Isospora) belli and a collection of organisms referred to as microsporidia (eg, Enterocytozoon bieneusi, Encephalitozoon intestinalis).
-Entamoeba histolytica (see Amebiasis) is a common cause of subacute bloody diarrhea in low-resource regions with poor sanitation but is rare in the United States.
+Entamoeba histolytica (see Amebiasis) is a common cause of subacute bloody diarrhea in regions with poor sanitation but is rare in the United States.
 Amebiasis can cause an ulcerating colitis that mimics ulcerative colitis and must be excluded when that diagnosis is considered.

 Symptoms and Signs of Gastroenteritis